jaco8060/JiggyMusicBot/README.md

 - `/queue`
   - **Description**: View the current queue of songs.

-## Terms of Service
+## Terms of Service and Privacy Policy

-By using JiggyMusicBot, you agree to our [Terms of Service](TERMS.md).
+- By using JiggyMusicBot, you agree to our [Terms of Service](TERMS.md).

-## Privacy Policy

-Please review our [Privacy Policy](PRIVACY.md) to understand how we collect and use your data.
+- Please review our [Privacy Policy](PRIVACY.md) to understand how we collect and use your data.

 ---
-Enjoy using Jiggy Music Bot on your Raspberry Pi Zero 2 W for all your Discord music needs!
+Enjoy using Jiggy Music Bot for all your Discord music needs!